Valhalla Memorial Park Cemetery

-Valhalla Memorial Park Cemetery is located at 10621 Victory Boulevard in North Hollywood and Burbank, California.
+Valhalla Memorial Park Cemetery is a cemetery located at 10621 Victory Boulevard, straddling the border between the Los Angeles neighborhood of North Hollywood and Burbank, California.

-The cemetery has an entrance called the Portal of the Folded Wings Shrine to Aviation that is the final resting place for aviation pioneers—barnstormers, daredevils and sundry architects of aviation.
+The cemetery's East entrance features the Portal of the Folded Wings Shrine to Aviation, the final resting place for aviation pioneers — "barnstormers, daredevils and sundry architects of aviation".
+The cemetery is south of Hollywood Burbank Airport.
 It has memorials to Amelia Earhart and others, honoring their accomplishments.
+The portal features colorful tiled dome and female figures stretching their arms to the heavens.
+The cemetery was named "Valhalla" for the hall of slain warriors presided over by Odin, the Norse god of war and death, amongst other associations.

-Among those interred are celebrities from the entertainment industry.
+Among those interred in Valhalla are celebrities from the entertainment industry.

-The shrine, with a colorful tiled dome and female figures stretching their arms to the heavens, was built as the entrance to the cemetery.
-It was named for the hall of Odin, the Norse god of slain warriors.
+History

 Founding

-Valhalla was founded in 1923 by two Los Angeles financiers, John R. Osborne and C. C. Fitzpatrick.
-The Spanish Mission Revival entrance structure was designed by architect Kenneth McDonald Jr. For the decorative stone castings, McDonald hired Italian-born sculptor Federico A. Giorgi, who had created 30 ft statues of elephants and lions for the 1916 epic film Intolerance, and helped to craft the exterior of downtown's Million Dollar Theater.
+Valhalla was founded in 1923 by Los Angeles financiers John R. Osborne and C. C. Fitzpatrick.
+The Spanish Mission Revival entrance structure was designed by architect Kenneth A. McDonald Jr. For the decorative stone castings, McDonald hired Italian-born sculptor Federico A. Giorgi, who had created 30 ft statues of elephants and lions for the 1916 epic film Intolerance, and helped to craft the exterior of downtown's Million Dollar Theater.
 The gateway to the new cemetery cost $140,000.

 The rotunda was dedicated March 1, 1925, with a concert by English contralto Maude Elliott.
 Picnickers spread blankets on the surrounding grassy expanse between three reflecting pools and flat cemetery markers, which were a new concept at the time.
 It became a tourist attraction and was used for concerts that were broadcast over radio station KELW by station owner Earl L. White.
 Just five months after the dedication, Osborne and Fitzpatrick were convicted of fraud.
 They had repeatedly sold the same burial plots—as many as 16 times—and netted a profit of $3–4 million, according to the Los Angeles Times.
 They were fined $12,000 each and sentenced to 10 years in prison, but served less than three years.